zhwa/mlir-example/book/Chapter-01-Introduction.md

 }
 ```

-Notice the abstraction level: we're not writing loops or specifying memory access patterns.
-The `linalg.matmul` operation is declarative—it carries semantic meaning ("matrix multiply") that later passes will expand into efficient implementation.
+Now we add the operations that actually perform the computation.
+Remember from section 1.6 that even constants are operations in MLIR.
+To get the value 0.0, we create a constant operation.
+The `builder.getFloatAttr(f32Type, 0.0)` creates an attribute (compile-time data) holding the value 0.0, and `builder.create<arith::ConstantOp>` creates the operation that produces this constant as a runtime value.
+We call `zero.getResult()` to get the value produced by this operation, which we can then use as an input to other operations.

+The `linalg::FillOp` initializes the output matrix C to all zeros.
+Matrix multiplication is an accumulation operation (C += A @ B), so we need to start with zero.
+The fill operation takes two arguments: the value to fill with (our zero) and the memref to fill (matrixC).

+Finally, we create the `linalg::MatmulOp`.
+This is the high-level operation that represents our matrix multiplication.
+Notice we don't specify any implementation details—no loops, no memory access patterns, no vectorization.
+The operation carries high-level semantic meaning ("multiply these two matrices"), and later compilation passes will decide how to implement it efficiently.
+This declarative approach is central to MLIR's design philosophy.

+We end the function with a `func::ReturnOp`.
+Since our function has void return type, the return takes no arguments.
+With all operations created, we return the complete module.

+Notice the abstraction level throughout this code: we're building a computation graph using high-level operations.
+We're not writing loops or specifying how the GPU schedules work.
+That's the power of MLIR—start at a high level, let the compiler handle the low-level details.

 ---

-## 1.8 The Compilation Pipeline
+## 1.9 The Compilation Pipeline: Progressive Lowering

-With IR generated, we apply a series of passes to lower it to executable machine code.
+With the IR generated, we need to transform it from high-level operations into executable machine code.
+This happens through a series of transformation passes, each lowering the IR one step closer to the machine.
 The implementation resides in `lowering.cpp`.

-### The Pass Sequence
+### The Pass Manager and Pass Sequence

 ```cpp
 void applyOptimizationPasses(ModuleOp module) {